richeney/lighthouse/README.md

     Also note the role to allow the MSP to delete delegations from their side.

+    PIM durations can be set as well as auto-approved and approve by roles as per the example.

 1. Create the Azure Lighthouse definition

     ```shell
     az deployment sub create --name lighthouse --template-file lighthouse_definition.json --location westeurope
     ```

-    Note that wil ARM / Bicep / Terraform etc. you can create the definition and create the assignments, but this template only creates the definition in order to demonstrate the customer experience.
-Note also that marketplace published services are an option rather than creating a Lighthouse definition.
+    Note that wil ARM / Bicep / Terraform etc. you can create the definition and create the assignments, but this template only creates the definition in order to demonstrate the customer experience in the portal.

+    Note also that marketplace published services are an option as opposed to creating a Lighthouse definition via infrastructure as code.

 ## Lighthouse Customer